rdev02/hugo-blog/content/code/switching-to-container-based-datasource.md

   - hibernate

 ---
-&nbsp;&nbsp; &nbsp;Quite a time ago had to do this but had no time for posting a complete solution.
+    Quite a time ago had to do this but had no time for posting a complete solution.
 Read a few articles on that so that I got the idea.
-Although it looks quite simple you might run into several configuration issues firing&nbsp;weird&nbsp;and long stacktraces.
+Although it looks quite simple you might run into several configuration issues firing weird and long stacktraces.
 To get rid of those I&#8217;ll describe the way it worked for me with some additional comments.

-&nbsp;&nbsp; &nbsp;First of all lets assume we use JBoss app server.
+    First of all lets assume we use JBoss app server.
 Different versions of JBoss have their own configuration &#8220;specials&#8221; so I&#8217;ll stick to 5.0.1 jdk 6.
 First of all we need to register the desired datasource withing the container obtaining a JNDI name.
 Example configurtion files for registration can be found in [JBoss install dir]/docsexamplesjca.
 The resulting config file which has to be pout under server/[configuration_name]/deploy would look like

 ```xml
 <local-tx-datasource>